NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

   .build(),
 ```

 The `setAction` method expects a function that loads a module.
-When the task runs for the first time in a Hardhat Runtime Environment instance, Hardhat calls this function to load the module and caches the result for future runs in that instance.
+When the task runs for the first time in a Hardhat Runtime Environment instance, Hardhat will load the actions associated to the task when needed, calling this function to load the module and caching the result for future runs in that instance.
+If the task isn't overridden, a single action will be loaded.

 The module must export the Task Action function as its `default` export.